talmolab/sleap/docs/reference.rst

 :code:`python -m sleap.nn.tracking` allows you to run the cross-frame identity tracker (or re-run with different parameters) without needed to re-run inference.
 You give it a prediction file.

-:code:`python -m sleap.info.trackcleaner` is an experimental script which tries to clean the resuls of cross-frame identity tracking by connecting "breaks" where we lose one identity and spawn another.
+:code:`python -m sleap.info.trackcleaner` tries to clean the resuls of cross-frame identity tracking by connecting "breaks" where we lose one identity and spawn another.
 You specify how many identities there should be in a frame (i.e., the number of animals).

-:code:`python -m sleap.gui.training_editor` allows you to view and create new training profiles.
-These are the files which specify what the model will be used for (confidence maps, part affinity fields, centroids, or top-down confidence maps), the network architecture (e.g., UNet), and the other training parameters (e.g., learning rate, image rescaling, image augmentation methods).
-If you want to view an existing profile—including a `training_job.json` file associated with a trained model—you can specify it's path as the first command-line parameter.
-You can also do this if you want to use an exiting profile as a template for creating a new training profile.

 :code:`python -m sleap.info.write_tracking_h5` allows you to export the tracking data from a SLEAP dataset into an HDF5 file that can be easily used for analysis (e.g., read from MATLAB).

+There's also a script to output diagnostic information which may help us if you need to contact us about problems installing or running SLEAP.
+If you were able to install the SLEAP Python package, you can run this script with :code:`sleap-diagnostic`.
+Otherwise, you can download `diagnostic.py <https://raw.githubusercontent.com/murthylab/sleap/master/sleap/diagnostic.py?token=ALBFDHR54MUCZQEU4PKGK4S6PX2KY>`_ and run :code:`python diagnostic.py`.

 **Note**: For more details about any command, run with the :code:`--help` argument (e.g., :code:`sleap-track --help`).